Soawii/Fast-FizzBuzz/README.md

 ```
 Total runtime: 55.4s
 ### Writing to a buffer
-Writing all output to a buffer instead of prining each line seems to be much faster, let's implement that.
+Writing all output to a buffer instead of printing each line seems to be much faster, let's implement that.
 ```c
 #include <stdio.h>
 #include <string.h>